Dolkar/Tephra/README.md

   API)
 - Low-level command lists that can be recorded in parallel and with minimal overhead
 - An easy and efficient way to create temporary images, staging buffers and scratch memory
-- A simple, general-purpose interface that tries not to force architectural decisions upon the user (such as recording callbacks, the concept of frames or a bindless resource model)
+- A simple, general-purpose interface that tries not to force architectural decisions upon the user (such as the concept of frames, requiring recording callbacks or a bindless resource model)
 - The ability to use bleeding-edge features of graphics hardware through direct interoperability with the Vulkan API
 - An introductory [user guide](https://dolkar.github.io/Tephra/user-guide.html), extensive
   [documentation](https://dolkar.github.io/Tephra/annotated.html) and [examples](https://dolkar.github.io/Tephra/examples.html)